 - Global payment service is 1%

-One of the best online money transfer with competitive rates and easy to register.
+One of the best online money transfers with competitive rates and the registration is easy.
 You can register here if you don’t have an account yet.

 - Express transfers are real-time